-Spasmodic dysphonia is a neurological disorder caused by a dystonia (abnormal sustained muscle contraction) of the vocal cords.
+Spasmodic dysphonia (SD) is a neurological disorder caused by dystonia (abnormal sustained muscle contraction) of the vocal cords, hence also referred to as “laryngeal dystonia”.
 Depending on the vocal cord muscles that are affected, there are three types: adductor (involuntary vocal cord closing), abductor (involuntary vocal cord opening), or mixed.

-• Abductor dysphonia presents as excessive breathiness, pauses in the middle of the word, and difficulty in generating adequate volume of speech.
+- Abductor dysphonia typically presents as excessive breathiness or whispering speech, voiceless pauses in the middle of the word, and difficulty in generating adequate volume of speech.

 Little is currently known about the incidence and prevalence of SD.
 There may be between 10,000 to 30,000 affected individuals in the United States as reported by the National Spasmodic Dysphonia Association, although this may grossly underestimate the true prevalence.
 Spasmodic dysphonia, like most focal dystonias, tends to emerge gradually in young adulthood or midlife (peak time of onset age 30-50 years) and then reaches a plateau, when the severity of symptoms remains constant.
 The disorder predominantly affects women (2.5:1).
 Spontaneous remission occurs in a small percentage of patients, but it is usually transient and the symptoms may recur after a few weeks or months.
 Repetitive vocal cord strain and laryngeal trauma may precipitate SD.